-- For a cap supported by prestressed concrete piles, provide a minimum of the equivalent of 2 pile widths of distance from the centerline of the exterior pile to the end of the cap. - Provide a distance from the centerline of exterior pile to the edge of a flat slab superstructure, measured along the bent cap centerline, that is less than or equal to 30 percent of the average pile spacing of the bent.
+• For a cap supported by prestressed concrete piles, provide a minimum of the equivalent of 2 pile widths of distance from the centerline of the exterior pile to the end of the cap.

+- Detail the centerline of exterior pile outside of the centerline of exterior beam/girder/cored slab (i.e. bearing points shall not be located on the bent cap cantilever). - Provide a distance from the centerline of exterior pile to the edge of a flat slab, cored slab, or box beam superstructure, measured along the bent cap centerline, that is less than or equal to 30 percent of the average pile spacing of the bent.